yelrom0/YocDock/README.md

 ## Usage

 1. Clone this repository
-2. Update the SRC_DIR value in the .env file with desired source directory
+2. Run `git update-index --skip-worktree ./.env` to ignore changes to the .env file, then update the SRC_DIR value in the .env file with desired source directory.
-3. Run `run.sh --dev` to start the dev container or `run.sh --build` to start the build container and run the build
+3. Run `run.sh --dev` to start the dev container or `run.sh --build` **(NOTE: build image is not yet ready)** to start the build container and run the build.

 Or you can run docker-compose directly using the run scripts as a guide.

 ## Rebuiding the image

+## TODO

-TODO: add image rebuilding to build script
+- [ ] Add image rebuilding to build script
+- [ ] Setup yocto build dockerfile